 Pick up a pint at Sam Adams’ downtown Boston or Jamaica Plain location.
 The Faneuil Hall spot sells flatbreads, bratwursts, and tater tots with its drafts.
 60 State St., Boston; 30 Germania St., Boston, www.samueladams.com

 Trillium Brewing Co., Boston and Canton

-Beer gardens at three Trillium locations — Fenway, Fort Point, and Canton — are open for business.
-Each comes with different, delicious food options, like Naco Taco or Taqueria El Barrio.
-Its Greenway location is also slated to open in early May.
+Beer gardens at four Trillium locations — the Greenway, Fenway, Fort Point, and Canton — are open for business.
+Each comes with different, delicious food options, like Naco Taco or Taqueria El Barrio. .
 401 Park Drive, Boston; 50 Thomson Place, Boston; and 110 Shawmut Rd., Canton; www.trilliumbrewing.com